0HANNING2/Final_Group_Project/landing.md

 				<header class="major">
 					<h3>Average_Max_AQI_Heatmap</h3>
 				</header>
-				<p>We then using a heatmap to illustrate the Average Max AQI among States.</p>
+				<p>We chose to use a heatmap to display the Average Max AQI in a format that allows us to be able to compare states amongst each other.
+This would be beneficial to recognize which year collectively have worse AQIs but also the regions struggling the most </p>
 			</div>
 		</div>
 	</section>